ydz6708277239/eMovies-redux/README.md

 ![alt text](https://github.com/wuda20/eMovies-redux/blob/emovies-dev/images/POI_payments.png?raw=true)

-- Customers can now opt into rental tiers (default is "Basic") to receive rewards benefits.
+- Customers can now opt into rental tiers (default is "Basic") to receive rewards benefits (such as faster delivery and more robust content servers).
 In addition, each movie rental purchase is now associated with CDN for online rentals and delivery providers for warehouse purchases.
 This information will be useful in gauging the transition from brick-and-mortar to completely online viewing trends.

 ![alt text](https://github.com/wuda20/eMovies-redux/blob/emovies-dev/images/POI_customer-rentals.png?raw=true)